cheatham1/SoftwareBook/glossary.md

 ### Jet Vertex Fraction (JVF)
 The Jet Vertex Fraction can be used to select jets with a high fraction of track energy originating from the selected primary vertex.
 It can be used to suppress pile-up jets.

+### Isolation

+Isolation is important because it indicates where the lepton stems from.
+For example, an isolated electron is likely to originate from $$Z$$ boson, $$W$$ boson or $$τ$$-lepton.
+In contrast, a non-isolated electron is likely to originate from $$b$$-hadron or $$c$$-hadron decays.

+### $$p_T$$

+The term $$p_T$$ stands for transverse momentum, the component of momentum perpendicular to the beam line.

+In proton-proton collisions the overall momentum along the beamline is not known.
+This is because protons are composite particles consisting of many partons (quarks and gluons).
+When two protons collide it is actually the partons that interact.

+Each of the partons carries an unknown fraction of the protons momentum.
+So their exact momentum along the beamline is unknown.
+We only know that the overall momentum perpendicular to the beamline is zero before the collision.
+Thus, $$p_T$$ is the most important momentum variable in a proton-proton collision.